hadrien-psydk/fixsrt/README.md

 By default, the srt file given as a parameter will be updated.
 To write to another srt file, use the --out option.

+The default language is french.
+To select english, use `--lang en`

 ## How to build on Linux